joacorapela/pystarters2021/instructions/4_neural_data_analysis.md

 1. generate a plot with three rows and two columns.
 In the left column show Region=V1 and in the right column show Region=RSPg.
 For this you could to add a parameter region to plot_panel.
 ![2cols](figures/spikeRateVsabsSpeedV1RSPd_allConditions.png)
 2. add `../src/plotting.py` and `doPlotsCodeFromHellImproved.py` to git

-.
-Show:
+3. push to GitHub

+### More git

-    . git diff: compare the version of ./doPlotsCodeFromHellImproved.py in the working directory with that in the previous commit.
+1. `git diff`: compare the version of `doPlotsCodeFromHellImproved.py` in the working directory with that in the previous commit.

-    . git checkout: go back to the previous version.
+2. `git checkout`: go back to the previous version.

-    . git push
-    . push solutions
+3. I will now push solutions to my repository.

-    . ask participants to run git pull
+4. In your forked repository press on `Fetch upstream`

+5. In your terminal type `git pull` to get ths solutions.